brandur/sorg/content/nanoglyphs-drafts/035-generics.md

 +++
 image_alt = "Creek at the Forest of Nisene Marks" image_url = "/photographs/nanoglyphs/035-generics/forest-of-nisene-marks@2x.jpg"
-published_at = 2022-06-05T21:05:47Z
+published_at = 2023-04-17T17:40:47-07:00
-title = "1.18 and Generics"
+title = "Go Generics, Eventual Newslettering"
 +++

-Go 1.18's been released for about half a year now.
-We upgraded within a day or two, but decided to forego its exotic new syntax in the hopes that [golangci-lint](https://github.com/golangci/golangci-lint) would get some quick patches to be more compatible with it.
-It got a few, but a month later many of its lints still weren't compatible.
-Meanwhile, we felt the beckoning call of a whole new world of Go generics, ready to use right behind the curtain.
-We timed out and took for the plunge.
+Subscribers --

+Welcome to the first new edition of _Nanoglyph_ in a long time.
+In case you (correctly) have no idea what this is, I'm Brandur, and you may have subscribed to this list after reading [Meta layoffs](/fragments/meta-layoffs), [Short, friendly base32 slugs from timestamps](/fragments/base32-slugs), or [Soft deletion probably isn't worth it](/soft-deletion), and thanks to my extreme sending delinquency, forgotten about it.
+As always, in case you don't want to receive these messages, you can help the little guy wage war against Goliath (the emergent email monopoly that starts with a "G") by [unsubscribing](%unsubscribe_url%) instead of hitting that "mark as spam" button.

+I wrote most of the below a while back, but never sent it.
+That's why there's such a tight focus on Go generics, which aren't that new of a feature anymore.
+At the time they were about six months new and extremely novel, but have now been available for over a year, and are more boring.
+Excuse any dated language that you might run across.

+---

+We upgraded to Go 1.18 within a day or two of release, but decided to forego immediate use of generics due to support being [spotty amongst a basket of golangci-lint's linters](https://github.com/golangci/golangci-lint/issues/2649).
+But the beckoning call was strong, and we timed out and took the plunge.
+It's a good thing we didn't wait, because getting golangci-lint compatible turned into a long-tail project, taking almost exactly a year to get fully compatible.

 So far, so good.
 [Planet Scale](https://planetscale.com/blog/generics-can-make-your-go-code-slower) wrote a deep dive on how the use of generics makes Go slow, and although that's certainly true when it comes down to optimizing low-level code, when it comes to domain uses like ours (our project is largely a CRUD API), they've been purely beneficial, and I mean like, _very_ beneficial.
 Even if generics weren't a thing, my cramped hands are thanking me already with the substitution of the comically unwieldy `interface CURLY BRACE CURLY BRACE` (`interface{}`) with `any`.

+## Strong opinions strongly held (#strong-opinions)

-Since the very beginning, Go's been a language of very strong opinions, and those strong opinions made even more stark because they're often directly contrary to what everyone else is doing.
+Since the beginning, Go's been a language of strong opinions, and those strong opinions made even more stark because they're often directly contrary to what everyone else is doing.
 Generics were always the elephant in the room, with the only other major languages without them having deep roots in the 70s.

 And generics are just the last in a long history of contrarianism.
 For years the most hardcore of Gophers claimed that package management was something that only other languages needed -- real men just `cp` things into a local `vendor/` directory.
 What you say?
 You care about security?
-Ergonomics? [_What problem are you really trying to solve_?](https://groups.google.com/g/golang-nuts/search?q=%22What%20problem%20are%20you%20trying%20to%20solve%22) Well, security and ergonomics for starters.
+Ergonomics?
+Reproducibility?
+You poor, pitiable soul, unable to grasp true unelightenment.

 And others: